JustLinkIt1/ape-fun/launch-fun-frontend/README.md

 1. Connect wallet with SOL balance
 2. Fill token details on `/create`
 3. Launch token (minimal gas fees ~0.01 SOL)
-4. 3% of supply goes to platform wallet
+4. A 3% trading fee in SOL goes to the platform wallet

 ## Handling RPC Errors